STOLport: North America

 In the United States, a STOLport is one of several types of facilities.
 STOLports are identified with an S at the end of the site ID.
 For example, Calvert Peak STOLport is listed as Federal Aviation Administration (FAA) site number 19448.1*S. As of January 2009, around 80 facilities were coded as STOLports by the FAA in the United States.
 According to the FAA in 1968, twenty-five potential STOLport sites were identified in the Northeast megalopolis.
-In the early 1970s, a study was conducted to help the FAA to determine if it was necessary to create an elevated STOLport test facility.
-At one point in 1968, a 2400 ft STOLport was under consideration for a roof top in Manhattan.
-Toronto City Airport, with a longest runway of 3988 ft, went into a period of decline in the 1980s and 1990s, but has since been revitalized as a city centre airport by Porter Airlines, flying the 400 series De Havilland Canada Dash 8.
+In the early 1970s, a study was conducted to help the FAA determine if it was necessary to create an elevated STOLport test facility.
+At one point in 1968, a 2400 ft STOLport was under consideration for a rooftop in Manhattan.
+Toronto City Airport, with the longest runway of 3988 ft, went into a period of decline in the 1980s and 1990s, but has since been revitalized as a city centre airport by Porter Airlines, flying the 400 series De Havilland Canada Dash 8.
 However, it is not officially designated as a STOLport.